11 long-distance birthday party ideas keep the celebration going and make their heart smiles even through this difficult time.

 For a small price of $19.95, you can host a virtual birthday on the site Thevirtualbirthday.com.

-How this site works is by allowing the host to create a webpage by choosing a party theme from the offered templates.
-Once created then host invites the attendees to share.
+This site works by allowing the host to create a web page by choosing a party theme from the offered templates.
+Once created, the host invites the attendees to share.

 Have your child pick out a movie they want to watch with their friends.
-Send an invite out and share the link to Kast.
+Send an invite out and share the link with Kast.

 How fun would it be for your child to open multiple animated birthday cards created by their friends and family?

 First, shoot an invite out to all your attendees and tell them to create a free animated greeting card on Renderforest.

 People can create fun animated greeting cards with personal photos they want to upload and heartfelt words they want to share with the birthday person.